Cheap and illegal, Syrian workers show underside of Turkey's refugee crisis

 "The employer has to fill in a form of up to 50 pages, answering what is the purpose of hiring this employee," she said.
 She said there were just 6,000 legal Syrian workers who had a visa before the war and now have work permits.

-Anecdotally, it is clear the Syrian labor force is popular among Turkish employers, with potentially hundreds of thousands in the informal labor sector.
+Anecdotally, it is clear the Syrian labour force is popular among Turkish employers, with potentially hundreds of thousands in the informal labour sector.

 In Istanbul's Kagithane district where Altan works, Arabic can be heard from rows of shops and work rooms, with Syrians representing much of the workforce.